 My favorite part of Thanksgiving has always been the stuffing.
-It needs to be light, fluffy and flavorful, which is exactly what you get with gluten-free sweet potato stuffing recipe.
+It needs to be light, fluffy and flavorful, which is exactly what you get with my gluten-free sweet potato stuffing recipe.
 The dish also has a delicious combination of sweet (from the gluten-free cornbread and sweet potatoes) and savory (from the sage and thyme) flavors.

 If these gluten-free popovers filled with fresh fall herbs aren’t just screaming to be pulled apart and dipped into some of that gravy, I don’t know what is!

-Creamy, dreamy mashed sweet potatoes are a naturally gluten-free side dish and a must for Thanksgiving!
+Creamy, dreamy mashed sweet potatoes are a naturally gluten-free side dish and a must for Thanksgiving.
 This recipe requires only four ingredients, making it an easy and affordable dish to add to the mix.

 What’s Thanksgiving dinner without a couple of appetizers to get the party started?
-These stuffed mushrooms are an easy appetizer that’s both gluten free and dairy free!
+These stuffed mushrooms are an easy appetizer that’s both gluten-free and dairy-free.

-In my family, sausage balls are a holiday appetizer must!
+In my family, sausage balls are a holiday appetizer must.
 This recipe is made with a homemade gluten-free biscuit mix and creamy mashed sweet potatoes for the ultimate holiday appetizer.